hanabi/hanabi.github.io/variant-specific/Null.md

 #### 5) Can I use *Positional Clues* to get non-null cards?

 * *Positional Clues* are confusing and we want to limit that confusion as much as possible.
 Players should **only** use *Positional Clues* to get null cards.
-(Some special exceptions are listed below in the "Special Moves" section.)
+(Some special exceptions are listed below in the *Positional Finesses* section.)
 * *Positional Clues* are "turned off" once all of the null cards have been played.
-Once that happens, *Double Finesse*, *Ejections*, and so forth are turned back on.
+Once that happens, *Double Finesses*, *Ejections*, and so forth are turned back on.

 #### 6) How about an example?